-(1) Aways refer to the vehicle specification and/of the boyed.
+(1) Aways refer to the vehicle specification and/of the boyed data wings which are available from DAT.
+On the chassis overview and specifications no rights to delivery can be derived.
 (2) Resistance moment Wx [cm3] of the chassis against bending (caution: indicated values apply to 2 side members).
 (3) Chassis material: minimum yield point 0,2% [N/mm2].
 Permissible load 0,4x (dynamic).
-(4) Chassis types with 260x75x6(7) mm frame and continuous inner reinforcement flitches - which also includes the (G)V chassis - require th added strength and/or rigidity of a sub-frame/superstructure construction (also see the text on chassis design and continuous) section 4).
+(4) Chassis types with 260x75x6(7) mm frame and continuous inner reinforcement flitches - which also includes the (G)V chassis - require th added strength and/or rigidity of a sub-frame/superstructure construction (also see the text on chassis design and continuous). section 4).